comrade-coop/apocryph/spec/BACKLOG.md

 In line with the two notes about Constellation's cluster recovery and attestation features, a third departure of a Trusted Pods cluster from what Constellation provides out of the box is the fact that Constellation issues an admin-level Kubectl access token upon installation; however, we would like to keep parts of the Trusted Pods cluster inaccessible even to the administrator.

-For that, we would likely need to issue a Kubectl access token with lesser priviledges, allowing for only partial configuration of the Trusted Pods cluster.
+For that, we would likely need to issue a Kubectl access token with lesser privileges, allowing for only partial configuration of the Trusted Pods cluster.
 The customizable features should be selected carefully to align with Provider needs, to allow for things like configuring backups and some kinds of dashboards and monitoring, while minimizing the leaking of user privacy.

 ### Secret encryption done with AESGCM directly